Archive-42/march2022-archive/react/interview-questions-js.md

      Yes, you can apply CSS styles to console messages similar to html text on the web page.

      ```javascript
+     console.log(
-     console.log('%c The text has blue color, with large font and red background', 'color: blue; font-size: x-large; background: red');
+       "%c The text has blue color, with large font and red background",
+       "color: blue; font-size: x-large; background: red"
+     );
      ```

      The text will be displayed as below,